 All four skins types are bovine.
 A steer is a castrated male, a cow is a female, and a bull is a male.
 The main difference in the tonal quality of the skins comes from the level of the testosterone in the animal.
-Testosterone in bulls produces a thicker, denser, tougher hide.
+Testosterone in bulls produces a hide that is thick, dense and tough.

 When it comes to the rawhide, there is very little difference between cow and steer.
 Most tanners will tell you they can’t tell the difference between them after the hide has been processed.
 The way that they are processed can make more of a difference in the look, feel and sound than the sex of the animal.
 I have found that mostly what people want when they ask for cow is a skin that looks lighter in color.
 The color is due to processing with lime or certain other chemicals, and it also gives a different sound characteristic than the way our steer skins are processed.

 Bull rawhide is normally much thicker and harder than steer or cow.
 I don’t normally use bull for drums because it doesn’t resonate as freely, is harder to get a good sound from, and can be very hard on the hands.

 In the past we offered what we thought were thick mule skins for congas, but a DNA test from a major agricultural university revealed that they have absolutely no horse, mule or donkey genetics.
 They do have some bovine DNA markers, but it is possible they are actually water buffalo or cow.
 These skins can perform well especially for the thick conga head aficionados and we do have them in our store.

 Pre-Mounted heads are designed to take the work out of stretching your own heads.
 We mount our premium skins on 1/4″ stainless steel flesh hoops, ready to mount on your drum.
 They are crafted specifically for each brand and model of drum, and should result in a “plug and play” scenario.